Introduction to R for Biologists (ONLINE LIVE TRAINING)

 - Institutions and other external Institutions or individuals

-PLEASE NOTE The Bioinformatics Team are presently teaching as many courses live online, with tutors to assist you with instant and personalised feedback and to help you to run/execute the scripts which we will be using during the course.
-We aim to simulate the classroom experience as closely as possible, with opportunities for one-to-one discussion with tutors and a focus on interactivity throughout.
+The Bioinformatics Team are presently teaching as many courses live online, with tutors to assist you with instant and personalised feedback and to help you to run/execute the scripts which we will be using during the course.
+We continue to monitor advice from the UK government and the University of Cambridge on resuming in-person teaching back in the training room.

 R is one of the leading programming languages in Data Science.
 It is widely used to perform statistics, machine learning, visualisations and data analyses.
 It is an open source programming language so all the software we will use in the course is free.
 This course is an introduction to R designed for participants with no programming experience.
 We will start from scratch by introducing how to start programming in R and progress our way and learn how to read and write to files, manipulate data and visualise it by creating different plots - all the fundamental tasks you need to get you started analysing your data.
 During the course we will be working with one of the most popular packages in R; tidyverse that will allow you to manipulate your data effectively and visualise it to a publication level standard.